chrlns/sonews/README.md

 ======

 **sonews** is an Usenet News Server written in Java.
-It can use various backend types, currently supported are CouchDB (very experimental), MySQL and PostgreSQL.
+It can use various backend types, currently supported are MySQL and PostgreSQL (CouchDB in development).

 Requirements
 ------------